 We believe that it is our role as Christians to love all of our neighbors.
 The right for all humans to feel safe and welcomed is recognized at United Christian Parish.
 We stand in solidarity with our immigrant community and offer sanctuary to those who fear injustice, violence, or fear for their safety.

 Campaigning to bring about political and social change is important to us.
 Throughout the year, JPMT participates in marches and in other means of campaigning.

-Discussion serves as a safe space for people to discuss race and how we can work as a community to be more inclusive.
+At UCP, we strive to be as inclusive as Jesus.
+We work diligently to be as welcoming and inclusive as possible.
+We recognize the importance of being a safe space for people to discuss race and how we can work as a community to be more inclusive.